 2 tsp fresh orange or lemon juice

-Mix dry crust ingredients in bowl of stand electric mixer.
+Mix dry ingredients in bowl of stand electric mixer.
 Add butter and mix until crumbly and resembling coarse meal.
-Add egg and lemon juice.
-Mix briefly until it comes together into big chunks.
-Shape into a ball with your hands.
-Put it on a crust sized piece of wax paper (14 x 14 inches more or less), flatten the crust ball some; put on top of it another piece of wax paper and chill it all in your fridge 10-15 minutes.
-Roll out and line a 9.5 tart shell.
-Prick surface with a form in many places to keep it from puffing up.
-Bake at 375 for 10 minutes.
-Let cool at least 10 min before filling.
+Add egg and juice.
+Mix until it comes together into big chunks.
+Shape into a flat fat rectangle with your hands.
+Put it on a crust sized piece of wax paper (14 x 14 inches more or less), put another piece of wax paper on top and chill it all in your fridge 15 minutes

 Baking pan: Spray 10 x 14 inch metal baking pan with cooking spray, dust with white rice flour or line with parchment paper.

 3 cooking apples – a pound or a bit more

 2-3 tbsp. salted butter